mmazzarolo/ordinary-puzzles-app/README.md

   </a>
 </p>

-Ordinary Puzzles is a minimalistic puzzle game inspired by Picross and Sudoku.

 ## Overview

-In this repository you'll find the source code of the Ordinary Puzzles mobile game.

 Ordinary Puzzles is a puzzle game inspired by [Juho Snellman](https://www.snellman.net/)'s [Linjat](https://linjat.snellman.net/#fp).
 I discovered Linjat a while ago on Hacker News.
 I liked the concept of its Picross-like puzzles, so after a quick chat with Juho I decided to port it to a mobile game.